mungewell/pico-timecode/README.md

 Why am doing this?
 Primarily because it's a fun challenge.
 I've been interested in Timecode for a while and the PIO blocks on the Pico make it very possible...

-# First JAM
+# Now we're JAM'ing

 We've moved past the Proof-of-concept stage!
+Well past....

 I built up a couple of boards, with the Pico-OLED-1.3 display and was able to link LTC (at TTL levels) between them.
 One board was configured to output, and the second was configured to Jam to incoming